Adyen is a payment solution that processes payments via 250+ payment methods, over 140 currencies from all over the world.

 To configure Adyen with Chargebee, you would require an Adyen Account.
 Follow these steps to connect your Adyen Account with Chargebee:

-Step 1: Go to Settings > Gateway Settings and click on Add a Gateway.
+Step 1: Go to Settings > Site Settings > Payment Gateways and click on Add a Gateway.
 You will now see a list of Payment Gateways.

 Step 2: From the list, select Adyen.
 This will redirect you to the Adyen Gateway Configuration Page.